What to DIY vs. What to Leave to the Pros on Your Wedding Day

 Handling some wedding tasks yourself can be a great way to personalize your event and save money.
 But don't go too far, says wedding expert Annie Lee, principal planner for event planning firm Daughter of Design.
 Her rule of thumb?
 "If you can do it months in advance while you're watching TV, go for it," she says.
 "If it's time-sensitive, don’t risk it.
 And whatever you do, don't bake."

-Decor items, such as centerpieces and other reception focal points.
+Decor items such as signage, table decor and other reception focal points are totally doable, as long as you plan ahead.
 "One of my brides is trying to fold a thousand paper cranes for her December wedding," Annie says.

 These aren't easy for everybody, but if you have the knack, handmade earrings, necklaces and belts can be fantastic wedding party gifts.
 You can even custom-dye your bridesmaids' dresses if that skill is something you're known for, and it will be meaningful to your friends to wear something made with love.

 This is one place where DIY food items can be really special, as long as they can be prepared well in advance.
 "If there's a meaningful family tradition, all the better," Annie says.
 "The father of one of my clients made jam, for example, and it was a big hit."

 "I'm not opposed to reception music coming from an MP3 player," Annie says, "as long as there's a person whose dedicated responsibility it is to monitor it, turn it down during speeches and so on.
 Creating your own playlist can actually be really nice.
 But the exception would be classical music — when you can see that the musicians aren't there, it feels really fake."

 Do Your Homework: Tips to Know Before You Hire a DJ or Band

 "The last week before your wedding is so stressful," Annie says.
 "Don't give yourself the added chore of baking 150 pies — unless you own a bakery.
 Well, not even then."